medtrailtech/will-sdk-for-signature-windows/README.md

 ## Signature API Examples

-The Signature SDK includes examples in a range of languages including:
+The Signature Library includes examples in a range of languages including:

     * HTML
     * Java